microsoft/WhatTheHack/060-Serverless/Coach/Solution-00.md

 ### Copy the dataset

 Using [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/), copy the provided dataset onto the workspace's default storage.
 The dataset is available at this [path](./../Student/Resources/Challenge-00).
-Do not change dataset folder structure.
+Do not change the dataset folder structure.

 ### Create a new database

-Now you have to create a new database in your built-in SQL pool and call it "Serverless" Open Synapse Studio or your preferred client tool, point the Built-in Sql pool and run the following cmd:
+Now you have to create a new database in your built-in SQL pool and call it "Serverless" Open Synapse Studio or your preferred client tool, point the Built-in SQL pool and run the following cmd:

 ```sql
 CREATE DATABASE Serverless
 ```

-### Create the spark pool
+### Create the Spark pool
 Open Synapse Studio and configure a new Spark pool:
 - Node size: Small (4 vCPU / 32 GB))
 - Autoscale: Disabled